Should you delete your period tracker? - NewsBreak

 The New York Times recently reported that from 2016 to 2019 the company behind the popular period tracking app Flo shared intimate health details to Facebook and Google for advertising purposes.
 This was according to a complaint filed by the Federal Trade Commission (FTC) in January.

 The complaint said that the FTC had reason to believe that the app had misled its users in its privacy statement.
-However, in March of 2022 the company released a statement saying that they do not share information with third parties and that they went through an audit that showed they have “no weaknesses in privacy practices.”LIST: Companies covering abortion travel costs for employees
+However, in March of 2022 the company released a statement saying that they do not share information with third parties and that they went through an audit that showed they have “no weaknesses in privacy practices.”Mixing ibuprofen with common high blood pressure drugs may cause permanent kidney damage

 A study from a British nonprofit group called Privacy International found that two out of a number of popular period tracking apps were sharing information with Facebook and other companies.